allegroai/clearml-docs/docs/pipelines/pipelines_sdk_tasks.md

 You can enable automatic logging of a step’s metrics /artifacts / models to the pipeline task using the following arguments:

-* `monitor_metrics` (Optional) - Automatically log the step's reported metrics also on the pipeline Task.
+* `monitor_metrics` (optional) - Automatically log the step's reported metrics also on the pipeline Task.
 The expected format is one of the following:
     * List of pairs metric (title, series) to log: [(step_metric_title, step_metric_series), ].
 Example: `[('test', 'accuracy'), ]`
     * List of tuple pairs, to specify a different target metric to use on the pipeline Task: [((step_metric_title, step_metric_series), (target_metric_title, target_metric_series)), ].
       Example: `[[('test', 'accuracy'), ('model', 'accuracy')], ]`
-* `monitor_artifacts` (Optional) - Automatically log the step's artifacts on the pipeline Task.
+* `monitor_artifacts` (optional) - Automatically log the step's artifacts on the pipeline Task.
     * Provided a list of artifact names created by the step function, these artifacts will be logged automatically also on the Pipeline Task itself.
 Example: `['processed_data', ]` (target artifact name on the Pipeline Task will have the same name as the original artifact).
     * Alternatively, provide a list of pairs (source_artifact_name, target_artifact_name), where the first string is the artifact name as it appears on the step Task, and the second is the target artifact name to put on the Pipeline Task.
 Example: `[('processed_data', 'final_processed_data'), ]`
-* `monitor_models` (Optional) - Automatically log the step's output models on the pipeline Task.
+* `monitor_models` (optional) - Automatically log the step's output models on the pipeline Task.
     * Provided a list of model names created by the step's Task, they will also appear on the Pipeline itself.
 Example: `['model_weights', ]`
     * To select the latest (lexicographic) model, use `model_*`, or the last created model with just `*`.
 Example: `['model_weights_*', ]`
     * Alternatively, provide a list of pairs (source_model_name, target_model_name), where the first string is the model